flightaware/tohil/Doc/reference/tohil_exceptions.rst

 Here is a sample Tcl session catching an uncaught Python exception as a Tcl error:

+   >>> tohil.interact()
    $ tclsh
    % package require tohil
    3.2.0
    % catch {tohil::eval "no"} catchResult catchDict
    1
    % puts $catchResult
    name 'no' is not defined
    % puts $catchDict
    -code 1 -level 0 -errorstack {INNER {invokeStk1 tohil::eval no} UP 1} -errorcode {PYTHON NameError {name 'no' is not defined}} -errorinfo {name 'no' is not defined from python code executed by tohil  File "tohil", line 1, in <module>
        invoked from within
    "tohil::eval "no""} -errorline 1